Why do the Royal Swedish Opera collect private donations?

 What is the money you raise used for?

-Donations and gifts are used to support our three artistic arms: opera, dance/ballet and the Unga på Operan initiative for the young.
-Our mission is to preserve and develop our legacy, including traditional techniques and excellence of craftsmanship.
+Donations and gifts are used to support our three main areas: opera, dance/ballet and Young at the Opera.
+Our mission is to preserve and develop our legacy, and to offer children and young people the opportunity to experience the arts, regardless of background, and to reach out to as many as possible.

 Can I leave a gift in my will?